pypmc/pypmc/doc/installation.rst

 Installation
 ------------

-pypmc is developed and tested for both python 2.7 and 3.x.
+pypmc is developed and tested for python 3.6 and higher.

 pypmc depends only on a few standard modules: